fetchai/agents-aea/docs/logging.md

+# Logging

 The AEA framework supports flexible logging capabilities with the standard <a href="https://docs.python.org/3/library/logging.html" target="_blank">Python logging library</a>.

 In this tutorial, we configure logging for an AEA.

-First of all, create your AEA.
+First, create your AEA.

 ``` bash
 aea create my_aea